Politics

 26–30 Oct 2025 · Gdańsk & Sopot

-AI infrastructure, regional cooperation, and liberty first competitiveness
+AI infrastructure, regional cooperation, liberty-first competitiveness

 Beliefs